 Greta Thunberg is the Swedish, teenage student who recently lit the blue touchpaper and inspired a movement of students to go on strike in schools across the globe.
 She is a fascinating, passionately driven environmentalist and we’re learning that she has spent much of the past few years worrying about climate change and feeling inadequate about her ability to do anything to help the planet (read this recent interview from The Guardian).

-She is calling Theresa May out and taking her government to task, about the reduction of greenhouse gas emissions the UK is said to have made.
+She is calling Theresa May out and taking her government to task, about the reduction of greenhouse gas emissions the UK claims to have made.

 Thanks to the Paris Agreement which we signed up to, the UK has a goal to reduce our greenhouse gas emissions by 80% from the measurements taken in 1990 and that needs to have taken place by the year 2050, just 31 years from now.

 The emissions they’re referring to are mainly CO2 and they are created as a by-product of burning of fossil fuels (coal, gas, oil).
-This has been done en masse since the start of the industrial revolution, when the world discovered it was quite good at making factories..
+The developed world has been contributing to emissions en masse since the start of the industrial revolution, when architects and innovators discovered they were quite good at making factories..

-The problem is, an excess of polluting particles created from the burning of fossil fuels have been released up into the atmosphere and they’ve formed a blanket which basically covers the planet.
-Lots of the heat and light energy that comes from our sun, hits the earth’s surface – earth and oceans – and bounces back into space.
-Some doesn’t even get that far, it hits the clouds and bounces back up but some of the heat gets trapped by a layer of tiny but incredibly dangerous pollutants like CO2 and it bounces it right back down to the earth’s surface.
-It’s the stuff that’s melting our ice caps.
+The problem is, an excess of polluting particles created from the burning of fossil fuels, have been released into the atmosphere and they’ve formed a blanket which basically covers the planet.
+Lots of the heat and light energy that comes from our sun, hits the earth’s surface – earth and oceans – and bounces back up and out into space.
+Some doesn’t even get that far, it hits the clouds and bounces back out, away from the planet.
+However, some of the heat gets through and finds itself trapped by a layer of tiny but incredibly dangerous pollutants like CO2.
+Then it bounces it right back down to the earth’s surface; this is the stuff that’s melting our ice caps.

 What is the UK Claiming?